 As a result of ongoing security issues in Iraq, the expat community tends to be small and self-contained.
 In recent years, most governments and employers have discouraged employees from relocating to Iraq with their spouses and children.

-While education is highly valued in Iraqi society, there are very limited schooling options available for expat children.
-The vast majority of international schools that once existed in Baghdad have closed.
-Local schools, which are now under-resourced and overcrowded, are unsuitable for expat children.
+While education is highly valued in Iraqi society, there are minimal schooling options available for expat children.
+The vast majority of international schools that once existed in Baghdad have closed, though a few still exist, and some can be found in Kurdistan.

-Expats who haven’t previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
-The country is mostly desert where winters are cool and summers are hot, dry and cloudless.
-The mountainous regions along the Iranian and Turkish borders experience cold winter with occasional heavy snowfalls.
+Expats who haven't previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
+The country is mostly desert, where winters are cool and summers are hot, dry and cloudless.
+The mountainous regions along the Iranian and Turkish borders are particularly chilly and experience occasional heavy snowfalls.

 Population: Approximately 42 million